-- Involve children in the transition/routine with an intention to assist them to build self-help skills, confidence and/or to work towards achieving outcomes within the Early Years Learning Framework. - Consider each routine and transition in terms of what children are learning. - Use songs, sensory cues for moving around the room during transitions - Ensure Educators are aware of what happens during routines and transitions - During routines and transitions times minimise the waiting times for children as it can be stressful - Routines and transitions provide ample opportunities for social development including turn taking, empathy and respect for others - Reflect on the culture backgrounds of children and families when developing routines to be consistent with best practice and positive outcomes for all stakeholders, which are sensitive to culture traditions. - Educators will form relationships with children so they understand the signs and cues of the child, knowing when they are ready for a nap or bottle - Routines are to be used to encourage children to be confident and involved.
+- Involve children in the transition/routine with an intention to assist them to build self-help skills, confidence and/or to work towards achieving outcomes within the Early Years Learning Framework. - Consider each routine and transition in terms of what children are learning. - Use songs, sensory cues for moving around the room during transitions - Ensure Educators are aware of what happens during routines and transitions - Routines and transitions provide ample opportunities for social development including turn taking, empathy and respect for others - Reflect on the culture backgrounds of children and families when developing routines to be consistent with best practice and positive outcomes for all stakeholders, which are sensitive to culture traditions. - Educators will form relationships with children so they understand the signs and cues of the child, knowing when they are ready for a nap or bottle - Routines are to be used to encourage children to be confident and involved.